Reviews You Can Rely On

 gearlab tested logo

 For the last 11 years, we've put 8 of the best haul bags to the test.
 For our review update, we purchased each model and hauled them on over 110 big wall climbs around the world.
 Led by our Founder and Editor-in-Chief Chris McNamara, who has climbed El Capitan over 70 times and holds nine big wall speed climbing records, these bags have made their home in Yosemite — the birthplace of modern climbing — and have traveled across the globe to places as far-reaching as the mountains of Norway and back.
-We analyzed each bag's storage capacity, carrying suspensions, materials, and construction quality to help you find the best model.
+We analyzed each bag's construction quality, ease of access, suspension system, storage capacity, and weather resistance.

 If you're stoked on big wall climbing, you might also be interested in our big wall harness and ascender reviews, where we compile our favorite gear from our years of experience on the wall.